 Reported on March 19, 2009

 Our current understanding of the fundamental constituents of matter and their interactions (except for gravity) is encoded in the so-called Standard Model (SM) of strong and electroweak interactions.
 The SM describes the interactions among matter constituents (quark and leptons) mostly in terms of the exchange of spin-1 force carriers (gauge bosons).
 Read more...

-Solar Fusion Cross Sections for the pp Chain
+Solar Fusion Cross Sections for the pp Chain and CNO Cycle